tanef/mile-wiki/mile-node-docs.md

 $ cp ./genesis_block_testnet.txt  /etc/mile/genesis_block.txt
 ```

 You can use Mile Shell to manage your test node.
-[Test Wallet]( https://wallet.testnet.mile.global) for managing your wallet as well as [Test Explorer](https://explorer.testnet.mile.global) for blockchain monitoring are also avaliable in testnet.
+[Test Wallet]( https://wallet.testnet.mile.global) for managing your wallet as well as [test Explorer](https://explorer.testnet.mile.global) for blockchain monitoring are also avaliable in testnet.

 ## FAQ